Africa

 Day 10

-Transfer across the border to Foz do Iguassu Airport in Brazil for your onward flight.
+Afterwards transfer to Foz do Iguassu Airport for your onward flight.

 You will be met at Rio de Janeiro Airport and transferred to your hotel in this iconic city - famous for its magnificent setting and enormous statue of Christ the Redeemer looking down from Corcovado Mountain - one of the seven wonders of the modern world.